 We believe the employee experience and its relationship with engagement and performance is critical to understand and focus on – now more than ever.
 Because when organisations get employee experience right, they can accomplish double the consumer loyalty and advancement, and create 25% higher benefits, than those that don’t.

 Why is it essential to have a good onboarding process?

 Organisations with a standard onboarding process experience 50% greater new-hire productivity.
 You need to stimulate and keep your employees sane throughout their employment.
 With this, the mental stability of new employees is crucial.
 You need to engage and motivate them using learning tools and face-to-face interaction.
 As new employee starts their role, they need to know the ins and outs of the company.
 You can implement such tools as online training, invitations to lunch/coffee with staff and managers to feel included, and setting goals to push them throughout the first 30 to 90 days.

 The onboarding procedure is the first chance to positively impact the employee’s journey.
 By designing it around diversity and inclusivity, carefully optimising the experience, giving effective mentorship, and motivating to have a successful collaboration between HR and IT, your company will help make a positive employee experience that proceeds through the whole employee’s venture.

 How to Improve Your Onboarding Program

 Employees who strongly agree their onboarding process was exceptional are nearly three times as likely to say they have the best possible job.
 Employees often establish their opinion of your culture in the first few months, and misperceptions can take a long time to fix.
-After experiencing onboarding at their organization, 29% of new hires say they feel fully prepared and supported to excel in their new roles.
+After experiencing onboarding at their organisation, 29% of new hires say they feel fully prepared and supported to excel in their new roles.